Atlantic Beach of Jacksonville, FL: A North Florida Secret

 Jacksonville is only about 30 minutes away from Atlantic Beach.
 While you’re in the area, take a ride inland to see what the city has to offer, including the historic Five Points District (funky shops and cafés).

-Other favorites include the Jacksonville Landing on the St. Johns River, the pretty town center in San Marco (upscale shops and restaurants), the Museum of Science & History and the Cummer Museum of Art & Gardens.
+Other favorites include the pretty town center in San Marco (upscale shops and restaurants), the Museum of Science & History and the Cummer Museum of Art & Gardens.

 Northeast Florida’s Natural Highlights